adrianrisvik/ThreeppGP/README.md

 Assimp for loading 3D models
 ImGui for UI controls

-The track is based on the MotoGP Argentina circuit, so it feels like a real race track (at least visually 😉).
+The track is based on the MotoGP Argentina circuit

 Controls